LopZ the Lop Eared Bunny: a FREE crochet pattern

 There are two playlists on my YouTube channel that might be helpful in making this pattern:

-This pattern is protected by copyright and cannot be sold or reproduced by any means.
+This pattern was designed and written by me: the WhimZ B and is protected by copyright and cannot be sold or reproduced by any means.
 You are NOT allowed to share this pattern, but you ARE allowed to share the link to this website.
 MY photos are not allowed to be shared, but you ARE allowed to share photos of YOUR completed project.
 Video tutorials of this free pattern are NOT allowed.
 Selling finished items is permitted and encouraged.
 Please give credit for the pattern to me when sharing your creations on social media.

 Supplies